INGESTRE & TIXALL

 The Parish Council supports the preservation of all mature trees visible to the public, especially those along the roadside.

-The Parish Council will actively encourage the planting and maintenance of new roadside trees to replace those which have died and to fill in existing gaps, including the Millennium Avenue at Hoo Mill, the Millennium Oak at Ingestre and the two Millennium Oaks by Tixall Gatehouse.
+The Parish Council has actively encouraged the planting and maintenance of new roadside trees to replace those which have died and to fill in existing gaps, including the Millennium Avenue at Hoo Mill, the Millennium Oak at Ingestre and the two Millennium Oaks by Tixall Gatehouse.

 In addition the Parish Clerk has copies of:-